multifreded/hv20/day22/README.md

 grep 'c60348' padawanlock.as | grep -o '^0x........' > candidate_addrs.txt
 ```

-The resulting candidates list has a length of `35579`.
+The resulting candidates list has a length of 35579.

-The second shell script uses this address candidates to search for output
+The second shell script uses these address candidates to search for output
 sequences that continue in `V20{`.
 If it is successful, it prints the starting
 address, calculates and prints the PIN and also uses a third shell script to
-print the flag:
+print the flag …

 ```sh
 #!/bin/bash